shaneluna/data-structures/README.md

 # data-structures
-Example of common data structures written in python
+Examples of common data structures written in python